|The ship’s owners said they were making efforts to minimise the environmental consequences of the incident [AFP]|

-The attempt to offload the oil came a day after Rena's Filipino captain was charged as up to 70 containers fell into rough seas and a black tide of oil washed up on beaches.
+The Filipino captain of a ship stuck on a New Zealand reef has been arrested and charged as up to 70 containers fell into rough seas and a black tide of oil washed up on beaches.

 Balomanga was bailed but ordered to reappear on October 19, with the court ordering media not to publish pictures showing his face after his lawyer expressed fears that “the public may take matters into their own hands” with anger running high.

 According to local reports, Balomanga had been captain of the ship only since March.
 The charge carries a maximum penalty of NZ$10,000 ($7,800), or 12 months in jail.

 “In the coming days [oil leak] will be noticeable, it will be a large scale environmental disaster“